kovarus/aws-cli-create-vpcs/README.md

 ### Configuration

-The script is configured by setting a set of variables within the script.
+The script is configured by setting variables within the script.

 ```sh
 #==============================================================================